 Performing a factory reset helps to fix your Windows 10 PC if it has run into errors preventing it from functioning correctly.
 There exist a couple of ways to perform a factory reset for Windows 10.
 One of these ways entails using Command Prompt.
-In this article, you'll learn everything you need to know about how to factory reset Windows 10 from Command Prompt.
+In this article, you'll learn everything you need to know about how to factory reset Windows 10 from Command Prompt or reset PC from Command Prompt.

 First, we'll describe whether factory resetting your PC using Command Prompt is possible.
 Next, we'll outline things to do before performing the reset.
 From there, you'll learn two ways to reset your Windows 10.
 In the pro tip section, we'll teach you how to reset Windows 10 using a built-in tool.